Skip to main content

 Usage:

-nobgp agent [options]
+nobgp agent [profile] [options]

 Examples:

-# Run with default config from /etc/nobgp/agent.yml
+# Run with default profile from /etc/nobgp/default.yml

 sudo nobgp agent

-sudo nobgp agent --key "YOUR_KEY" --name "my-server"
+sudo nobgp agent production

 # Run with debug output